 We continued mixing all the seeds for one soil type, then separating into piles before mixing with sawdust.

+Kinda like Santa — checking it twice!
 Each seed species was checked off the list as it was mixed.
-This way, we could double check ourselves and ensure we didn’t miss a bag of seeds.

 We went section by section writing the corresponding number on a flag and placing the flag in the seed bucket.
-We then wrote the section number on the feedback and set them together.
+We then wrote the section number on the feedbag and set them together.

 The Day of the Planting